Depression

 Psychological treatments

-These are often the first line of treatment for depression, and can be used to teach new ways of thinking and coping.
+These are often the first line of treatment, and can be used to teach new ways of thinking and coping.
 Psychological treatments can include talk therapy, cognitive behavioral therapy, and problem-solving therapy.

 Medications